anyputer/Tutorials/README.md

 **If you don't know your IP Address**

-1. Head over to your computer and go into cmd.exe (command prompt)
+1. Head over to your computer and go into cmd.exe (command prompt).

 2. Type in `ipconfig`.